Nevenall/ghosting-the-edge/04 Rules to Break.md

 Treat an assassination as a skill challenge, commonly with a Shoot O for the actual kill and other skills for planning and escaping.

 Same thing goes even if you are sniping a group of targets who are actively taking cover to avoid you.
 It's not a conflict if they can't attack you back.
-They can **Take Cover** and setup obstacles to your sniping or O your **Concealment** to find you and target you with their own attacks, assuming their weapons have sufficient range.
+They can {Take Cover} and setup obstacles to your sniping or {{Overcome Obstacle}} your {Concealment} to find you and target you with their own attacks, assuming their weapons have sufficient range.

 #### Setting Difficulty